Arifcse21/FastAPI/README.md

 # FastAPI
 Practice on FastAPI and SqlAlchemy orm

-In this simple project, PostgrSQL database is used.
+In this simple project, PostgreSQL database is used.
 I deployed the database on docker. you can do so by: